Richard-Bensley-Ltd/TheSuite/training/training.md

 # Training

-First of all, let's get installed.
-Group exercise.

-Secondly.
+Firstly.
 What are we covering?
 This is a 2 day course.
 Lots to do!

 Day 1:

-Muscle memory and the basics.
 Get installed and get configured.
 Get comfortable with MariaDB and data.
 Logical backups and restores.
 It's just Linux/Unix.